anchore/enterprise-client-go/pkg/engine/docs/ImagesApi.md

 [[Back to README]](../README.md)

-## GetImageContentByTypeImageIdJavapackage
+## GetImageContentByTypeImageIdJavaPackage

-> ContentJAVAPackageResponse GetImageContentByTypeImageIdJavapackage(ctx, imageId).XAnchoreAccount(xAnchoreAccount).Execute()
+> ContentJAVAPackageResponse GetImageContentByTypeImageIdJavaPackage(ctx, imageId).XAnchoreAccount(xAnchoreAccount).Execute()

 Get the content of an image by type java